futel/transcript-conference-hell/README.md

     doctl --config config.yaml apps list <id>

 Add CNAME for ws.app-dev.phu73l.net pointing to the app's hostname in DigitalOcean domain.
-Wait for the domain status to be resolved in the settings page (or just wait longer than the TTL) and for the resulting deploy to finish.
+Wait for the domain status to be resolved in the app settings page (or just wait longer than the TTL) and for the resulting deploy to finish.

 # Deploy dev instance